 Shaping is a mechanic used to increase a map’s five tiers of difficulty.
 In other words, shaping lets you move a tier 1 map up to tier 6 in difficulty.
 You can only shape up to tier 10, since the normal maps only go up in difficulty to tier 15.
 There are several reasons to shape your maps — perhaps you simply prefer playing certain maps or you are trying to develop a customized farming pattern.
 Whatever the case may be, if you are confused about Path of Exile shaping, this guide will point you in the right direction.

-When you’re playing maps, you’ll find ones you like and ones you don’t like.
-Shaping a map you like is an easy way to get one more high tier map with a layout that you’re fond of.
-Since you’ll be wanting to fill out your Atlas for the map rate bonus, having more good layouts to run can be a big advantage.
+When you are playing maps, you will find ones you like and ones you don’t like.
+Shaping a map you like is an easy way to get one more high-tier map with a layout that you are fond of.
+Since you will be wanting to fill out your Atlas for the map rate bonus, having more good layouts to run can be a big advantage.

 You May Like